Rohan-Repo/CanTek-SQL-Week/README.md

 # CanTek-SQL-Week
 <h3> SQL Assignments for CanTek's Data Analysis Cohort </h3>

-We Analysed the data for the <b> [DVD Rental DB] </b> - (https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/)
+We Analysed the data for the <b> [DVD Rental DB](https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database/) </b>

 The SQL Queries and Scripts have been added with increasing order of Complexity.